RSE-Sheffield/old_team_site_nikola/site/posts/hacktoberfest.md

 <br>

 My t-shirt in the end was mainly earned by helping with typos.
 For Hackoberfest, *the size of your contribution doesn't matter* as long as you send a contribution.
 And finding typos is actually non-trivial and time consuming due to our brain's auto-correct feature.
-Sadly, the coding pieces that I worked on over the session did not end up making the cut to submit as a functional PR yet (there'll be a personal blog about my experience during Hacktoberfest coming soon instead). **Mostly however I loved the experience and am already looking forward to organising it next year!**.
+Sadly, the coding pieces that I worked on over the session did not end up making the cut to submit as a functional pull request yet (there'll be a personal blog about my experience during Hacktoberfest coming soon instead). **Mostly however I loved the experience and am already looking forward to organising it next year!**.

 **Thinking ahead, 3 things I'd do differently in 2018 would be:**